nain415/td2/README.md

 Each section in the Google Colaboratory notebook showcases command over different SQL features.

+##### Data Source
+The official Legion TD 2 public API.
+I was provided an API key at their developer portal.
+The process for doing this can be found at the [API document page for Legion TD 2](https://swagger.legiontd2.com/).

 ##### Project Structure
 - The Google Colaboratory notebook contains the SQL analysis of the database.
 The link is at [the top of this README file.](#google-colaboratory-)
 - The file db_fns.py is a collection of functions for writing to the database that is named 'td2.db'.